Additional Permitted Subscription (APS)

 No, the APS is separate from the ISA allowance (£20,000 for the 2018/19 tax year).
 The surviving spouse or civil partner can use their ISA allowance in the normal way, in addition to any APS.

 Cash: investors can make a cash contribution using their own cash or cash inherited from the deceased.

 Investments: investments held in the deceased's ISA can also be transferred into the surviving spouse or civil partner's ISA directly without needing to be sold.
 Please note, investments can only be transferred into an ISA with the same company with which the deceased held their ISA.

 Where the value of any inherited ISA investments is less than the APS (i.e. the value of investments have gone down since the date of death), a top up payment can also be made with cash.
-Where the value of any inherited ISA investments is greater than the APS (because they have risen in value since the date of death), investments can only be transferred into the ISA up to the value of the APS.

 What are the time limits to use the APS?

 Can I use my APS with another provider?

 Yes, providing the new provider accepts APS transfers.
 At Hargreaves Lansdown, we accept APS transfers from other providers.
 Where an APS is transferred to a new provider, contributions can only be made with cash.

 If transferring investments from your deceased spouse, you can only transfer to an ISA with the same provider as your deceased spouse.
 For example, if your spouse held ISA investments with Hargreaves Lansdown, you could only transfer the investments to an ISA with Hargreaves Lansdown.

 How do I contribute to an ISA and make use of an APS with Hargreaves Lansdown?